Capitalism's Moral Economy

 Market Morality and its History

-Ideas of market morality and fairness can have real effect on policies and the law.
-My research questions how people think about fairness in the market over time.
+Capitalist markets have their own ethical and moral frameworks and my research explores them.
+I examine how people have thought about fairness in markets over time.
 Should all market actors play by the same rules?
 If so, what are the rules?
 How are they interpreted and enforced?